Trade war dims outlook for U.S. business operations in China: survey

 A slight majority of the companies expect an increase in revenue in 2020, a drop of 26% from the previous year, reflecting uncertainty over tariffs, the trade conflict and a deteriorating market environment, the group said.

-Rising costs in China had already prompted some U.S. companies with operations in China to begin looking for suppliers elsewhere before the trade war broke out in 2018, but experts say tit-for-tat tariffs have accelerated those moves.

-Last week, U.S. President Donald Trump also demanded U.S. companies find alternatives to China, although he has since walked back those remarks somewhat.
+Allen said U.S. companies mainly operated in China to serve the domestic market, not export to the United States, and there was no sign that they planned to leave, despite U.S. President Donald Trump’s demand that they find alternatives to China.

-The survey, taken in June before those remarks by Trump, showed a majority of U.S. companies remained committed to the China markets and few were divesting existing operations.
+The survey, taken in June before Trump’s call for companies to quit China, showed a majority of U.S. companies remained committed to the China market and few were divesting existing operations.

 However it showed that nearly 30% of the companies reported slowed, delayed or canceled investments in the United States or China because of uncertainty created by the heightened tensions, twice the number reported in 2018.